mapbox/mapbox-vision-ar-android/README.md

 - Augmented reality navigation with turn-by-turn directions
 - Classification and display of regulatory and warning signs
 - Object detection for vehicles, pedestrians, road signs, and traffic lights
-- Semantic segmentation of the roadway into 12 different classes (roadway, painted roadway (e.g. crosswalk), lane boundaries, traffic lights, traffic signs, vehicles, cyclists, pedestrians, buildings, vegetation, sky, other)
+- Semantic segmentation of the roadway into 14 different classes (other, road, road_markup, flat_non_road, sky, building, car, cycle, person, road_markings_other, curb, double_yellow, traffic_sign, traffic_light)
 - Distance detection that indicates spacing to lead vehicle

 #### Components of the Vision SDK